DevByShrirang/Linux_SRE_Devops_Notes/SRE/Linux/important_need to check/imp_questions and answers.md

 First, I run **top/htop** to identify the process consuming the most CPU.
 Then I use **ps aux --sort=-%cpu | head -n 10** - this command will show top 10 processes by CPU usages **less /var/log/syslog** / **less /var/log/messages** to check logs

+What is the use of SSH?

+--> SSH- called as secure shell.
+SSH is administrative protocol